-2016 was a special year to me with big decisions made, risks taken and a few bucket list items crossed.
-It was also the year of travels, exposures, adventures and self-exploration.
-Here’s a quick trip down memory lane to recall the most unfortgettable moments/experiences I had in the past year.
+2016 was a special year to me with many big decisions made and a few bucket list items crossed.
+Here’s a quick trip down memory lane to recall the most unforgettable moments/experiences I had in the past year.

 #1 Quitting job

-#2 Sleeping on a hammock with ocean view
+#2 Sleeping on a hammock with the ocean view

 View from my hammock (7/2016)